Calabasas Therapist With Real-Life Experience

 "Seeing things differently helped relieve some of my anxiety"

 A Catholic-Christian approach to counseling acknowledges growing research on spirituality's role as a powerful resource for the healing process.
-This view demands respect and dignity of each person who enters the clinic, including respecting the client's personal religious beliefs without the therapist or counselor imposing their own.
+This view demands respect and dignity for each person entering the clinic, including respecting the client's religious beliefs without the therapist imposing their own.

-In line with Christian anthropology, The Integrated Life recognizes that man is simultaneously individual and social and that all life is sacred.
-Each person is worthy of respect, and that the dignity of the human person is the foundation of society.
+In line with Christian anthropology, The Integrated Life recognizes that man is simultaneously individual and social, and that all life is sacred.
+Each person is worthy of respect, and the dignity of the human person is the foundation of society.

 Most importantly, it recognizes that human beings have the capacity to change.
-The Catholic worldview which is based on natural law that goes back to the ancients, proposes that man is instilled with a sense of rationality and reason, which gives him the ability to choose.
-In particular, the virtue (habitual disposition) of temperance (self-control) recognizes that with effort, people can change their behavior.
+The Catholic worldview, based on natural law, proposes that man is instilled with a sense of rationality and reason, which gives him the ability to choose.
+In particular, the virtue of temperance (self-control) recognizes that with effort, people can change their behavior.

 “You must remember to love people and use things, rather than to love things and use people.”